zacanger/niddesa/text/generated-translations/cullaniddesa/23-sinhala-amazon.md

 [APZ 128.4] (#apz128 .4) {#apz128 .4 .ref .apz} "Alarming to Dispel Hazards
 The hazards of “do not take” are two hazards.
 Dispute the Propeller The hazard is also the same.
-Trash Hazards, Lion, Breakable Survival, Bear, Cattle Solutions that have or do not have karma, ivory, ash, scorpio, spatula etc. (Great (1-4) 4 (ii) hazards should be used from where they go.)
+Trash Hazards, Lion, Breakable Survival, Bear, Cattle Solutions that have or do not have kamma, ivory, ash, scorpio, spatula etc. (Great (1-4) 4 (ii) hazards should be used from where they go.)
 They are in the apartheid Hazards are called.